dragonwell-project/alibaba-dragonwell-security-provider/CAPABILITIES.md

 * `RSA/ECB/OAEPWithSHA-512AndMGF1Padding`
 * `RSA/ECB/PKCS1Padding`

-Conscrypt's OAEP ciphers (eg, `RSA/ECB/OAEPWithSHA-256AndMGF1Padding`) use the named digest for both the main digest and the MGF1 digest.
+Tongsuo-Java-SDK's OAEP ciphers (eg, `RSA/ECB/OAEPWithSHA-256AndMGF1Padding`) use the named digest for both the main digest and the MGF1 digest.
 This differs from the behavior of some other providers, including the ones bundled with OpenJDK, which always use SHA-1 for the MGF1 digest.
 For maximum compatibility, you should use `RSA/ECB/OAEPPadding` and initialize it with an [`OAEPParameterSpec`](https://docs.oracle.com/javase/9/docs/api/javax/crypto/spec/OAEPParameterSpec.html).